Skip to content

 • Store in a Dry and cool place.

-• Our goatmilk body crème is so good to your skin that it probably won’t last that long, but if you don’t use the crème up within 3 months, we recommend putting it in the fridge
+• Our goat milk body cream is so good to your skin that it probably won’t last that long, but if you don’t use the cream up within 3 months, we recommend putting it in the fridge

-Our goatmilk soap is unique not only because of what we carefully choose to put in, but also because of what we choose to leave out.
-We use only plant and herb-based ingredients, oats, clays, honey, essential oils and phthalate-free fragrance oils to give each bar its unique scent and feel.
+Our goat milk soap is unique not only because of what we carefully choose to put in, but also because of what we choose to leave out.
+We use only plant and herb-based ingredients, oats, clays, honey, essential oils and paraben and phthalate-free fragrance oils to give each bar its unique scent and feel.

 Recently I received the following customer feedback: “Holy Cow!!!
 Or should I say, Holy Goat, what difference soap makes.
 I could not be more happy with your products.
 Used your soap for about two or three weeks now, your lotion and your salt-scrub, and I am delighted about the way my skin feel.
 Used dove (no perfume) for 20 something years now and always have gone through a lot of lotion because of feeling “dry” after a shower and scrub down.
 NO MORE… Thank You for giving “life” back to my skin….
 From one very happy customer….”.
 Needless to say, I was just tickled pink by the feedback, who wouldn’t be!